From our Executive Director

 GfG is blessed to have so many dedicated and committed women investing their time and energy into the lives of young girls.
 A heartfelt THANK YOU! to all our mentors, and a special shout-out to our Board of Directors, Staff and Advisory Board members.
 We could not do this without you!

-The mission of GfG is to mentor and develop essential assets through support, empowerment, boundaries/expectations, constructive use of time, commitment to learning, positive identity, positive values and the social competencies every girls needs to reach her destiny of success.
+The mission of GfG is to mentor young girls, nurture future leaders, and develop essential assets through support, empowerment, boundaries/expectations, constructive use of time, commitment to learning, positive identity, positive values and the social competencies every girl needs to reach her destiny of success.

 "Mentoring young girls into confident young women."
 We will do this by developing essential assets that will assist the girls in identifying their own self-worth and becoming their own advocates.
 We will support them as they learn and make informed decisions about their future.
 With a focus on the Eight Essential Assets, we will accomplish our mission and vision by providing one-to-one and group mentoring; bi-monthly structured, standards based, hands-on activities and workshops; leadership development, STEAM careers exploration, financial literacy, and guidance with community service projects.

 Additionally, we will provide on-going workshops and training for our mentors, parents, and caregivers.
 Partnerships with community based and other support organizations will be established to enhance the resources available to our girls.
 Annual criterion referenced awards and citations will be granted to program participants as one of our incentives.

 GfG is an organization that engages young girls and strategically mentors them to focus on becoming the best version of themselves today and in the future.
 GfG focuses on assets, or personal qualities, that strengthen positive development, such as personal identity, communication skills, and decision making.